All Products

 • Database-related environment variables

-MSE Sync determines whether to use a MySQL database or an embedded Derby database based on environment variables.
-If the values of MYSQL_URL, MYSQL_USER_NAME, and MYSQL_PASSWORD are not left empty, MSE Sync is started by connecting the given environment to a MySQL database.
-In other cases, MSE Sync is started by using an embedded Derby database.
+MSE Sync automatically determines whether to use MySQL or the embedded Derby database based on environment variables.
+If the MYSQL_URL, MYSQL_USER_NAME, and MYSQL_PASSWORD environment variables are all set, MSE Sync connects to a MySQL service at startup.
+Otherwise, it uses the embedded Derby database.

 Description